KortSam/voting-system/README.md

 The participants are catagorized into 3 groups.
 Voters, electionCreators and Participants.

-Voters are represent the person who votes on a specific election that has been created by an electionCreator.

-The electionCreator is responsible for creating the election and managing the election by creating, starting and ending the election.

-The participants are created by the electionCreator and are persons who the voter is able to vote on.

 #### Voter
 Voters represent the person who votes on a specific election that has been created by an electionCreator.